ConnerWill/esp32-plant/README.md

 Feel free to change the pins used on the ESP32, just note, if you change the pins, you will need to update the values in the code

 ---

+# 3D Print

+The housing to hold the ESP32 and sensors can be 3D printed.

+The 3D model files are located under the [3D-models](/3D-models) directory.

+---